The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Conclusions

 The galaxy formation model used to build the mock is calibrated against mostly local observations.
 In particular, \cite{Baugh:2019} focused on the reproduction of the optical $b_{\rm J}$-band luminosity function and the HI mass function in the recalibration of the model parameters (the recalibration was necessary because of the change of cosmology in the P-Millennium, compared with earlier runs, and the improvement in the mass resolution).
 Hence, a useful entry level test of the model is that it reproduces the number counts in the PAUS survey as a function of apparent magnitude and redshift.

 The observed number counts are reproduced closely by the mock catalogue (Fig.~\ref{fig:num_counts}).
 This exercise also showed the importance of a robust and accurate algorithm for star-galaxy separation, in order to make a reliable comparison of galaxy counts with the model.
 This is particularly relevant at bright apparent magnitudes where stars make up a larger fraction of the total counts of objects.
 We also investigated if the number counts of galaxies change when we restrict our attention to galaxies with an estimated photometric redshift.
 The reason for this test is that to have an estimate for the photometric redshift, the requirement is to have that galaxy observed in at least 30 of the 40 narrow band filters, and not all galaxies in the PAUS W1 and W3 fields meet this criterion.
 Because of this, we want to make sure that using galaxies with an estimated photometric redshift is not introducing any bias.
 In the first instance, when a galaxy has a photometric redshift estimated, the shape of the number counts is unchanged.
 However, there is a small reduction in amplitude and this can be taken into account by introducing a constant sampling factor that accommodates for the fraction of missing objects.
-If we restrict attention to galaxies which, on the basis of the quality parameter (see \citealt{eriksen19}), are inferred to have good photometric redshifts, the shape of the number counts changes, with the fraction of galaxies with high quality photometric redshifts varying strongly with apparent magnitude.
-This is an important result that must be considered any time that we use a good quality redshift selection to do any statistics.
+If we restrict attention to galaxies which, based on the quality parameter (see \citealt{eriksen19}), are inferred to have good photometric redshifts, the shape of the number counts changes, with the fraction of galaxies with high quality photometric redshifts varying strongly with apparent magnitude.
+This is an important result that must be considered any time that we use the quality parameter to select galaxies with good photometric redshifts to perform any statistical analysis.
+We note that although the shape of the number counts is altered by retaining only those galaxies which are believed to have high quality photometric redshifts (comparing the brown line to the blue line in Fig.~\ref{fig:num_counts}), the colour distribution is not altered (as can be seen by comparing the top and bottom panels of Fig.~\ref{fig:gr_histo} which is selected over a narrow range in apparent magnitude close to $i_{\rm{AB}}\sim 22$).
+This implies that the colour magnitude relation is flat at faint apparent magnitudes.
 Finally, another test that ensures us about the ability of the model to reproduce the observations is the good match to the overall galaxy redshift distribution, limited to the GAMA or PAUS survey apparent magnitude cuts.